 To enable talented students to benefit linguistically, culturally and educationally from the experience of pursuing academic studies in another country: this is an important point of our project since we want to offer the students of the Third countries the opportunity to follow part of their studies in different languages (8 European universities from 6 different countries).
 The students who will be selected will not only be the more talented but also those who already have a social or business project to develop later back in their country.
 Special attention goes to online studies for students who want to earn their high school equivalency diploma in order to continue their academic education.

 To enhance the skills and qualifications of foreign higher education staff: First of all, a comparison of the different education systems will be made in order to point out the advantages and disadvantages of each of them.
 This comparison will help an improvement of each system.
 Then, 22 grants are reserved for the academic staff.
-It is indeed important that they can contribute actively towards improvement of quality and pertinence, to university research, to changes in system governance, and to innovation of higher education such as the recent upgrade of the popular GED test.
+It is indeed important that they can contribute actively towards the improvement of quality and pertinence, to university research, to changes in system governance, and to contribute to the innovation of higher education such as the recent upgrade of the popular GED test.